vsulako/AFFBWheel/readme.md

 Hardware (motors, reductors, etc...) and preferences are different for different people, so try all variants and choose what suits you better.

+### Checking rotation directions for wheel sensor and FFB motor.

+First, check the wheel sensor, with FFB motor power turned off.

+Wheel sensor readings should increase when wheel is turned clockwise. (there is a schematic wheel drawing in GUI, it should rotate just like real wheel)
+If it rotates in wrong direction, it means that wheel sensor direction is wrong.

+- if you use encoder, swap it's A and B wires.
+- with magnetical sensors such a problem can happen if sensor is installed not directly at wheel's axis, but linked to it with transmission, which changes rotation direction.
+In this case, use correction coefficients in config.h.

+FFB can be checked with FEdit application.
+Create a weak constant force effect, and check if it works right.

+Detailed description:

+- For first start, I would recommend to lower FFB voltage, just in case.
+- Start FEdit.
+- File - Select device - select your device (Arduino Leonardo).
+A line "Got FF Device" should appear in the log.
+- Create effect: Effect - Insert - Constant Force.
+- new effect ConstantForce1 will appear.
+Double click it, properties window will appear.
+- Tick on "Infinite" checkbox in Timing tab.
+- In Constant tab, drag a vertical slider to it's center.
+Red area should become a thin line.
+It means that you have set near-zero force value.
+- Press Play.
+Effect will be active, you can change parameters on the fly.
+Do not switch away from FEdit's window!
+When Fedit loses focus, it turns off all effects, so you will need to press Play again when you switch back.
+- Slowly drag slider down, until wheel starts to rotate, then immediately press Stop.
+Rotation should be clockwise.
+If wheel rotates counterclockwise, you need to invert FFB direction: either swap motor polarity (M+ M- contacts on BTS7960), or swap L_PWM/R_PWM wires.
+Then check again.

 ### Alternate options for steering axis:

 #### TLE5010: